Solid bowl centrifuge: Heuristics

-Production of Waste Stream
+Production of waste stream

 The post-treatment of the waste stream produced by the solid bowl centrifuge diverse depending on the industrial application.
 Since different industries have different feed for the centrifuge system, the waste stream will be different as well, and thus require different post treatments.
 Below are some examples of the waste stream production and its necessary post treatment in various applications in the industry.

-Wastewater Sludge Treatment
+Wastewater sludge treatment

 In water treatment, the wanted product is the clean water, while the waste is the sludge containing dissolved organic and inorganic materials, fibrous matter, and extracellular polymer (ECP).
 The sludge is commonly discarded down the sewer or to landfill.
 Occasionally, the sludge is used in the production of bricks and concrete, in agriculture as a soil additive, or for land reclamation.
 In this application, solid bowl centrifuge is used as the final step of the water treatment sludge before disposal in order to reduce landfill charges and transport costs.

-Coal Treatment Underflow Slurry
+Coal treatment underflow slurry

 Solid-bowl centrifuge is used for dewatering the coal waste slurry along with plate-and-frame filter press in coal manufacturing to dewater the slurry before being disposed of.
 The slurry feed was attained from the underflow of a functioning bituminous coal-cleaning thickener device.
 As for the waste stream, it is usually disposed of into slurry cells or deserted underground mine site if available, or more commonly in slurry impoundments.

-Polymer Manufacture
+Polymer manufacture

 In this industry, acetate is recovered during the manufacturing of polymers.
 In this case, the wanted product is actually the polymer; however, the acetate is not a waste either since it is recovered.
 While the polymer solids are discharged through the solid exit port and further processed, the acetate that is recovered through the liquid exit port and further separated from the washing liquid to recover pure acetate.

-New Development
+New development

 There are various aspects that can be improved from the current solid bowl centrifuges in order to increase its performance and reliability.
 To allow more control and simpler operation, support systems such as feed equipment, chemical dosing facility and better transfer pumps were designed and added.
 Moreover, the operating parameters can be adjusted to optimize the sludge dewatering process.
 It relies on rotational force in order to throw the solids out and for the sludge to stick to the outer all surfaces.
 The use of a metal screen or some suitable filtering material can also be added to achieve better solids dryness.